cemontijo/Team-Onesies/README.md

 SenQual
 ====

-This repository stores all the configuration items pertaining to our Specification Tool &amp; Anomaly Detector (STAD) project for UTEP Fall 2013 Software Engineering II.
+This repository stores all the configuration items pertaining to our Sensor Quality (SenQual) tool for UTEP Fall 2013 Software Engineering II.